 Robert Gagné's Nine Steps of Instruction

-According to Robert Gagné (1985), there are nine events that are needed for effective learning, thus they include a sequence of events similar to the following:
+According to Robert Gagné (1985) there are nine events that provide a framework for an effective learning process:

-While some think the Nine Steps are iron clad rules, it has been noted at least since 1977 (Good, Brophy, p.200) that the nine steps are “general considerations to be taken into account when designing instruction.
-Although some steps might need to be rearranged (or might be unnecessary) for certain types of lessons, the general set of considerations provide a good checklist of key design steps.”
+“[Gagnés nine steps are] general considerations to be taken into account when designing instruction.
+Although some steps might need to be rearranged (or might be unnecessary) for certain types of lessons, the general set of considerations provide a good checklist of key design steps” (Good, Brophy, 1977).

-1. Gain attention.
-Present a problem or a new situation.
-Use an "interest device" that grabs the learner's attention.
-This can be thought of as a teaser -- the short segment shown in a TV show right before the opening credits that is designed to keep you watching and listening).
-The ideal is to grab the learners' attention so that they will watch and listen, while you present the learning point.
-You can use such devices as:
+1. Gain attention: Present a story, problem, or a new situation that will grab the learners' attention.
+This can be thought of as a interest device or teaser, such as the short segment often shown in a TV program right before the opening credits that keeps you watching the program.
+The ideal is to grab the learners' attention so that they will become involved in the learning process.
+You can use such interest devices as:

 - Presenting a problem to be solved

-Wick, Pollock, Jefferson, and Flanagan (2006) describe how research supports extending the interest device into the workplace in order to increase performance when the learners apply their new learnings to the job.
+Wick, Pollock, Jefferson, and Flanagan (2006) describe how the research also supports extending the interest device into the workplace in order to increase performance when the learners apply their new skills to the job.
 This is accomplished by having the learners and their managers discuss what they need to learn and be able to perform when they finish the training.
-This preclass activity ends in a mutual contract between the learners and managers on what is expected to be achieved from the learning activities (this is also closely related to the next step).
+This pre-class activity ends in a mutual contract between the learners and managers on what is expected to be achieved from the learning process.

-2. Inform learner of Objective.
-This allows the learner's to organize their thoughts and around what they are about to see, hear, and/or do.
-There is a saying in the training filed to 1) tell them what you're going to tell them, 2) tell them, and 3) tell them what you told them.
-This cues them and then provides a review which has proven to be effective. e.g. describe the goal of a lesson, state what the learners will be able to accomplish and how they will be able to use the knowledge.
+2. Provide a Learning Objective: This allows the learners to organize their thoughts on what they will learn and perform.
+There is an old saying among presentation professionals to tell them what you're going to tell them, tell them, and finally tell them what you told them.
+This works by helping to cue the learner on the goals of the instruction and how they will be able to use their new skills in the workplace.

-4. Present the material.
-Chunk the information to avoid memory overload.
+4. Present the material: Sequence and chunk the information to avoid cognitive overload.
 Blend the information to aid in information recall.
-This is directly related to Skinner's "sequenced learning events."
-This allows learners to receive feedback on individualized tasks, thereby correcting isolated problems rather than having little idea of where the root of the learning challenge lies.
+This is directly related to Skinner's sequenced learning events by allowing the learners to receive feedback on individualized tasks, thereby correcting isolated problems rather than having little idea of where the root of the learning challenge lies.
 Bloom's Taxonomy and Learning Strategies can be used to help sequence the lesson by helping you chunk them into levels of difficulty.

-6. Elicit performance.
-Practice by letting the learner do something with the newly acquired behavior, skills, or knowledge.
+6. Elicit performance: Practice by letting the learner do something with the newly acquired behavior, skills, or knowledge.

-In addition, demonstrate it (modeling and observational learning)

-Albert Bandura noted that observation learning may or may not involve imitation.
-For example if you see someone driving in front of you hit a pothole, and then you swerve to miss it—you learned from observational learning, not imitation (if you learned from imitation then you would also hit the pothole).
+In addition, demonstrate as required (modeling).
+Albert Bandura (1997) noted that observational learning may or may not involve imitation.
+For example if you see someone driving in front of you hit a pothole, and then you swerve to miss it, you learned from observational learning, not imitation (if you learned from imitation then you would also hit the pothole).
 What you learned was the information you processed cognitively and then acted upon.
 Observational learning is much more complex than simple imitation.
-Bandura's theory is often referred to as social learning theory as it emphasizes the role of vicarious experience (observation) of people impacting people (models).
+Bandura's theory is often referred to as social learning theory as it emphasizes the role of vicarious experience (observation) of people affecting people (models).
 Modeling has several affects on learners:

 - Acquisition - New responses are learned by observing the model.